Contents

 Here's where most casino guides fail you.
 The real question isn't "how much must I bet?" — it's "how much will I statistically lose?"

-The Brutal Math: You're statistically expected to lose 100 bonus.
+The Brutal Math: You're statistically expected to lose $140 to collect a $100 bonus.
 The bonus has negative expected value of -$40.

 Calculating Bonus Expected Value